jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.9 FastAlmostGaussianFilter

-Performs a fast approximate Gaussian filter on an image..
+Performs a fast approximate Gaussian filter on an image.

 *Parameters*: